 Each setpiece sings to an uproarious effect, with Stahelski’s smooth naturalism capturing every movement like a well-coordinated dance.
 From ninjas on motorcycles to a 7 foot 3 NBA player in Boban Marjanovic, this film truly throws the kitchen sink at John Wick, making each challenge feel fresh while raising the stakes.
 It’s crucial to note just how good the sound is during these setpieces as well, with each punch and bullet registering effectively.

 Keanu Reeves continues to be a reliable movie star as Mr. Wick, possessing a smooth balance between low-key charm and gravitas.
 I think Reeves’ most underlooked trait is his understated humanity, which is an important driving force for the character and the narrative arch.
-This movie intelligently addresses the consequences of the Wick’s past actions, as the character’s grasp on his past life slipping with each bullet.
+This movie intelligently addresses the consequences of the Wick’s past actions, with the character’s grasp on a potentially normal life fading with each bullet.
 Each of the three films has established an overlooked emotional bond to Wick, which to me explains the character’s cultural staying power.

 Surrounding Reeves with poise and personality, the supporting cast offer some of their best performances.
 It’s a joy to see veteran actors like Ian McShane and Laurence Fishburn chew up the scenery, but it’s the villainous Asia Kate Dillon who makes the biggest impression.
 Without firing a bullet, the actress is able to be a menacing threat who wickedly stays one step within John Wick.
 Halle Berry’s inclusion works well, giving John a companion that he hasn’t really had all series.